 Get to know your group

-Now you’ve got your group formed, make the time to get to know one another.
+Your group may start small and then (hopefully) grow, but whatever the size, make the time to get to know one another.

 It might be useful to have a discussion about how you want to work together.
 We want to create spaces where everyone feels empowered to lead and where everyone feels comfortable bringing 100% of themselves to the group.